-If you like animes, mangas, dramas, tokusatsus, movies, series, games and cosplay, for sure you must have already attended some anime event.
+If you like anime, mangas, dramas, tokusatsus, movies, series, games and cosplay, for sure you must have already attended some anime event.
 In Brazil, the anime events began to be successful between the late 90s and early 2000s, with the popularization of the internet and the exhibition of Japanese animations on several television channels, such as Rede Manchete, Cartoon Network (on Toonami) and Animax, that helped to publicize this universe to the young audience.

 In 2003, the first edition of the infamous “Anime Friends”, considered nowadays one of the biggest events for the otaku audience in Latin America, usually held in the city of São Paulo.
-In 2001, that is, 2 years before the first Anime Friends, the first edition of SANA (Super Amostra Nacional de Animes) took place in Fortaleza, Ceará.
+In 2001, that is, 2 years before the first Anime Friends, the first edition of SANA (Super Amostra Nacional de Anime) took place in Fortaleza, Ceará.
 Initially, both events had as their main focus the exhibition of stands related to Japanese culture and the sale of manga.

 In this article, we will discuss the theme, trying to understand the main reasons that led the organizers of Japanese culture events to change the target audience, which today is made up of a bunch of people with interests that are very different from the original proposal.